Predictive query modeling visualization showing AI search query anticipation and trend analysis for answer engine

 Intent Layering for Compound Queries

 AI search users increasingly ask compound queries that layer multiple intents.
+A Semrush analysis of 10 million+ keywords found that informational queries triggering AI Overviews dropped from 91.3% in January 2025 to 57.1% by October, while commercial intent rose from 8.15% to 18.57% and transactional queries climbed from 1.98% to 13.94% — confirming the rapid diversification of AI-handled query types.
 A single prompt might combine informational, navigational, and transactional intent simultaneously.
 Traditional SEO treats these intents as separate targeting opportunities.
 Predictive query modeling recognizes that AI models attempt to satisfy all layers in a single response.

 To capture compound intent queries, your content must demonstrate what we call intent completeness.
 This means a single page or tightly linked content cluster addresses the informational foundation, the comparative analysis, the implementation guidance, and the decision framework.
-This ties directly to entity salience engineering, where the density of relevant entities across intent layers determines citation priority.
+This ties directly to Entity Salience Engineering: How to Make AI Models Prioritize Your Brand, where the density of relevant entities across intent layers determines citation priority.

 Map your existing content against a compound intent matrix.
 For each core topic, assess whether your content satisfies informational, comparative, procedural, and evaluative intents.
 Gaps in this matrix represent vulnerabilities where competitors with more complete intent coverage will be cited instead of you.